Han8931/go-pdf/README.md

 ## Roadmap

+### Fix
+* [ ] Recently read issue when users move files
+* [ ] Recently read dir logic has to be changed to make it work over multi device environments

 ### New Features and Todo

+* [ ] Update all existing files having no metadata.
 * [ ] Open URL
 * [ ] ToDo management
 * [ ] Vault warden for cloud support